textX/textx-multi-metamodel-example/README.md

  * Multiple files are included (allow to navigate across files;
    shared grammars).
- * Multiple meta models ar used
+ * Multiple meta models are used
  * Model validation for *.flow and *.types is defined.